-In this post, we will be discussing Spark RDD and will be performing some basic operations like the creation of RDD, Transformation, and Actions.
+In this post, we will be discussing Spark RDD and will be performing some basic operations on RDD.

 Let’s start our discussion with MapReduce and the challenges associated with it which led to the innovation of Spark.
 MapReduce greatly simplified “Big Data” analysis on large clusters, but its inefficiency to handle iterative algorithm and interactive data mining tools led to the innovation of a new technology which could provide the abstractions for leveraging distributed memory.